mrd09/linux_cmd_system/LinuxSystem_PaceMaker_corosync/1.Knowledge/cluster_from_scratch.md

 	- and **based on the expected and actual results**, will either *execute any actions that needed to wait for the previous one to complete, or abort processing* and **ask the PEngine** to *recalculate the ideal cluster state based on the unexpected results.*

 - In some cases, it may be **necessary to power off nodes in order to protect shared data or complete resource recovery**.
 For this **Pacemaker comes with STONITHd**.
+	- **Just because a node is unresponsive, this doesn’t mean it isn’t accessing your data**.
+The only way to be 100% sure that your data is safe, is to use STONITH so we can be certain that the node is truly offline, before allowing the data to be accessed from another node.
 	- STONITH is an acronym for ShootThe-Other-Node-In-The-Head and is **usually implemented with a remote power switch**.
 	- **In Pacemaker, STONITH devices are modeled as resources (and configured in the CIB)** to *enable them to be easily monitored for failure, however STONITHd takes care of understanding the STONITH topology such that its clients simply **request a node be fenced(hàng rào) and it does the rest***